US-Iran Prediction Markets: Navigating the Political Minefield on Kalshi

 But formal recognition is a massive, legally binding diplomatic leap.
 Trump’s foreign policy is highly transactional; he wants leverage, not the headache of recognizing a government-in-exile that holds zero physical territory.

-At 11%, bettors are confusing DC think-tank wishcasting with actual State Department mechanics.
+We tipped this market at 11% last month, and it's continued its downward trajectory.
+At a 7% chance, you can still get in.
+Bettors are confusing DC think-tank wishcasting with actual State Department mechanics.
 Fade the fantasy.

 Market: Will Reza Pahlavi visit Iran this year?

-The Iranian regime is built better than that, something Trump et al are finding out the hard way.
+The Iranian regime is built better than that, something Trump adminsitration is finding out the hard way.

 Autocracies with heavily armed, loyalist paramilitaries rarely disintegrate on a neat fiscal schedule.